HarvardMapCollection/openlayers-examples/other-projection/README.md

 # OpenLayers boilerplate template
-This is a boilerplate template for building an OpenLayers web app using a map from the Harvard Geospatial Library that is not in an EPSG:4326 projection.
+This is a boilerplate template for building an OpenLayers web app.
+It contains a directory setup and displays a basic web map.

-Many maps in HGL have been published in non-mercator projections.
-You can use the HGL record metadata to find the correct projection.

 ## Get started
 To download the dependencies this project needs, open a new terminal at this folder and run `npm install`.